-9.1.7 CPLD Active Transfer EndTerm Coding and Initiation
+6.3.7 CPLD Active Transfer Coding and Initiation

-The UnoProLogic will accept the data collected by the Arduino and transfer it to the PC.
-It is designed to plug directly into the Arduino Uno and there is no need for external wires to be added.
-The Active Transfer EndTerms are used to connect the Active Transfer Library to the user code.
-This makes it easy to transfer data to and from the PC via the USB.
-The user needs to create a state machine to control the transfer between the incoming data and the Active Transfer EndTerms.
+The MEGAPROLOGIC will accept the data collected by the Arduino and transfer it to the PC.
+It is designed to plug directly into the Arduino MEGA and there is no need for external wires to be added.
+The Active Transfer Library can be used to send the data to the PC.
+This library has been designed to make it easy to transfer data to and from the PC via the USB.
+The user must create some interface code between the incoming data and the Active Transfer Library.
 We will now go through exercise of creating the CPLD code for the Data Collector Sampler.

-9.1.8 CPLD: Define the User Design.
+6.3.8 CPLD: Define the User Design.

-In this step we will define the user's code and include EndTerms and the EPT Active Transfer Library.
+In this step we will define the user's code and include modules from the EPT Active Transfer Library.
 The Active Transfer Library contains a set of files with a ".vqm" name extension which select particular operations to perform (e.g., byte transfer, block transfer, trigger).
 The active_transfer_library.vqm file must be included in the top level file of the project.
-The EndTerms will connect to the active_transfer_library and provide a path to connect user code to the library.
-All of these files are available on the Earth People Technology Project CD.
+The function modules will connect to the active_transfer_library and provide a path to connect user code to the library.
+All of these files are available on the Earth People Technology website.

-We will build our CPLD project using Quartus Prime software from Intel.
-The primary file defining the user's CPLD project is named "EPT_570_AP_U2_Top.v".
+We will build our CPLD project using Quartus Prime software from Altera.
+The primary file defining the user's CPLD project is named "EPT_570_AP_M4_Top.v".
 It defines the user code and connects the active_transfer_library and active_transfer logic functions.
 In order to route the pins of the Arduino to the CPLD, the Pin Planner tool is used.
 This tool allows the user to match internal net names to the pins of the CPLD.

-Our project needs to accept an 8 bit value on the J8 connector and a write enable on Pin 1 of J9.
+Our project needs to accept an 8 bit value on the J3 connector and a write enable on Pin 3 of J5.
 For this, we can use the active_transfer.vqm module as the interface to the active_transfer_library.
 It accepts a single byte and latches it with a single enable net.
-Because the active_transfer_library runs at 66 MHz we will need to write some code ensure that the slower A0 (write enable) signal from the Arduino can latch the data into the active_transfer module.
+Because the active_transfer_library runs at 66 MHz we will need to write some code ensure that the slower C_Enable signal from the Arduino can latch the data into the active_transfer module.